-What is the Family and Medical Leave Act (FMLA) in California?
+What is the Family and Medical Leave Act?

-Our Los Angeles Employment Lawyers Explain
+Los Angeles Employment and FMLA Lawyers Explain Possible Violations

 Care for children

-If the leave is due to employee’s own illness, the doctor should also certify that the employee would be unable to perform his job.
-If the leave for the care of a family member, then the doctor should certify the nature of the illness and also the fact that such member requires the help of a family member.
+If the leave is due to employee’s own illness, the doctor should also certify that the employee would be unable to perform his or her job.
+If the leave is for the care of a family member, then the doctor should certify the nature of the illness and also the fact that such member requires the help of the employee.

-FEHA v.
-FMLA
+Differences Between FEHA and FMLA

 Employees in California can receive family medical leave under both the federal law as well as California family leave.
 However, an employee cannot seek benefits under both the FMLA and CFRA.
 That means that these leaves must run concurrently and not back to back.
 The employee cannot take 12 weeks leave under FMLA and a further 12 weeks of leave under California legislation.